 A study evaluating the effectiveness of the widely used ‘Daily Mile’ intervention in schools to tackle childhood obesity has found that the benefits are small, and may be greater in girls than boys.

-Published today (28th January, 2020) in the International Journal of Obesity, the study was funded by Birmingham City Council and carried out in collaboration with the Universities of Birmingham and Bristol, Services For Education and Sport Birmingham, with support from the National Institute for Health Research (NIHR).
+Published on Tuesday 28 January in the International Journal of Obesity, the study was funded by Birmingham City Council and carried out in collaboration with the Universities of Birmingham and Bristol, Services For Education and Sport Birmingham, with support from the National Institute for Health Research (NIHR).